epixa/epixa.com-source/_posts/2012-01-03-2011-an-extraordinary-year-in-review.markdown

 ---
 layout: post
-title: "2011: An Extraordinary Year in Review"
+title: "2011: My Extraordinary Year in Review"
 category: misc
 excerpt: Wow.
 What a year.
 I am sure that probably sounds a bit cheesy, but it is an honest sentiment.
 A year ago today, I'm sure I felt like 2011 was going to be productive, but I never would have imagined that the year would be defined by such profound personal and professional changes. [...]
 date: 2012-01-03 12:00:00 -05:00
 ---

-2011: An Extraordinary Year in Review
+2011: My Extraordinary Year in Review
 =====================================

 Wow.
 What a year.
 I am sure that probably sounds a bit cheesy, but it is an honest sentiment.
 A year ago today, I'm sure I felt like 2011 was going to be productive, but I never would have imagined that the year would be defined by such profound personal and professional changes.